YongHwan2161/cppWebServer3/system-documents/sentence-management.md

 3. Self-Loop Creation
    - Create link to same node
-   - Use axis 2 for sentence structure
+   - Use axis 2 for string structure
    - Same channel for source and destination

 #### Implementation Details